aakash140799/Algorithms/StableMatching/2. Stable Matching with Indifference/README.md

 A matching is super stable, if we can't find two pairs (l1, r1), (l2, r2) in matching M such that l1 **stricly or equally prefers** r2 over r1, and r2 **stricly or equally prefers** l1 over l2.
 Unlike stable marriage problem, it is possible that a super stable matching **may not exist**.
-We can modify GaleShaply algorithms such that it checks for super-stable matching, and outputs one if it exits
+We can modify GaleShapley algorithms such that it checks for super-stable matching, and outputs one if it exits

-**Algorithm : modified Gale Shapely Algorithm**
+**Solved by : modified Gale Shapeley Algorithm**

-    This algorithm solves stable marriage problem with indifference for three notion of stability.

 **Theory:**

--   Weakly Stable Matching
+-   *Weakly Stable Matching*

-    We can run a noraml GaleShaply algorithm.
+    We can run a noraml GaleShapley algorithm.
 To break ties for given person li, we can rank each ri in preference list of li by order of their rank, then by their person number.
-Such that among ri having equall rank, ri having lower person number if more preferable and so on.
+Such that among ri having equall rank, ri having lower person number is more preferable and so on.

--   Strongly Stable Matching
+-   *Strongly Stable Matching*

     Each person on left side propose people on right side one-by-one, in order of their preference list.